 Common reasons for a child support modification include:

-Our Mt Pleasant family lawyer at Shaw Law Firm has a wide range of experience with family law matters, which gives her unique insight into modifications.
-Attorney Heather Shaw has a comprehensive understanding of alimony, child support, child custody and other court orders, allowing her to craft strong and effective strategies to obtain modifications.
+Our Charleston modification of orders lawyer at Shaw Law Firm, LLC has 10 years of experience with family law matters, which gives her unique insight into modifications.
+Attorney Heather Shaw has a comprehensive understanding of alimony, child support, child custody, and other court orders, allowing her to craft strong and effective strategies to obtain modifications.

 “Attorney Shaw is very compassionate.
 She and her staff helped me through a very difficult time.”

 “Heather walked us through the entire process, kept us informed while maintaining our comfort level.”